sdpython/mlprodict/_doc/sphinxdoc/source/tutorial/numpy_api_onnx.rst

 then it should be possible to write a function using :epkg:`numpy` and automatically have it converted into :epkg:`ONNX`.

+This API was first added to *mlprodict* in version 0.6.

 .. contents::
     :local: